OSI Model

 SNA

 Aka.
 Systems Network Architecture.
-IBM’s proprietary networking architecture, developed in the 1970s for connecting IBM mainframes and terminals.
-It was widely used in corporate environments but was largely displaced by TCP/IP over time.
+IBM’s proprietary networking architecture, developed in the 1970s.
+For connecting IBM mainframes and terminals.
+It was widely used in corporate environments but was largely replaced by TCP/IP over time.

 WAP

 Aka.
 Wireless Application Protocol.
-A standard developed in the late 1990s to allow early mobile phones to access internet-like content.
-It predated smartphones and was designed for the very limited screens and slow connections of phones at the time.
-It became mostly obsolete once modern smartphones with full browsers arrived.
+Developed in the late 1990s.
+Allows early mobile phones to access internet-like content.
+Predated smartphones and was designed for the very limited screens and slow connections at that time.
+Became mostly obsolete once modern smartphones with full browsers arrived.